Concerns about Major Oral Surgery

-It is natural to be concerned or fearful when considering major oral surgery for your pet.
+It is natural to be concerned when considering major oral surgery for your pet.
 These fears are due to the unfamiliar nature of the pet's problem.
 Major surgery is particularly a difficult consideration for elderly and dear companions.
-Perhaps life's experiences shared between family members and friends or even from their expreiences with pets generate additional concerns.
+Perhaps life's experiences shared between family members and friends, or your own experiences with pets, generate additional concerns.

 We will provide a dental and oral surgery consultation to help you through these feelings by providing accurate answers to all your questions from our clinical experiences.
 With accurate information about the underlying problem and the treatment prognosis, the best decisions can be made.